ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Results

-\textbf{Pareto Analysis under Varying Privacy Constraints.} $\;$ To further investigate the utility–privacy trade-off, we evaluate each method under varying strengths of its respective privacy-preserving mechanism: for DP-based methods (e.g., SoteriaFL, FedAvg-LDP), we vary the privacy budget $\epsilon$ and clipping thresholds; for PriPrune, the pruning rate; and for \textsc{eris} and Shatter, we add LDP on top of their native masking.
-Full configurations are provided in Appendix~\ref{app:pareto}.
-Figure~\ref{fig:pareto_16} plots accuracy against MIA accuracy on CIFAR-10 under 16 training samples per client.
-The Pareto front represents the set of trade-off solutions for which no method achieves better utility without incurring higher privacy leakage, or vice versa. \textsc{eris} consistently contributes a majority of the points on the Pareto front, confirming its ability to balance privacy and utility more effectively than the baselines.
+\paragraph{Pareto Analysis under Varying Privacy Constraints.} To further investigate the utility--privacy trade-off, we evaluate each method under varying strengths of its privacy mechanism: for DP-based methods, we vary $\epsilon$ and clipping thresholds; for PriPrune, the pruning rate; and for \textsc{eris} and Shatter, we add LDP on top of their masking mechanisms.
+Full settings are provided in App.~\ref{app:pareto}.
+Figure~\ref{fig:pareto_16} plots accuracy against privacy ($1-$MIA accuracy) on CIFAR-10 with 16 training samples per client.
+The Pareto front contains solutions for which no method improves utility without increasing leakage, or reduces leakage without sacrificing utility. \textsc{eris} contributes a majority of the Pareto-optimal points, confirming its ability to balance privacy and utility more effectively than the baselines.